erroronline1/caro/readme.md

 ![landing page screenshot](http://toh.erroronline.one/caro/landing%20page.png)

+## Necessary infrastructure
+You'll need a server to host the web application and network access for all terminal devices.
+The application is designed for mobile first e.g. Android tablets or iPads, but can be used on desktop computers as well.
+In fact some of the features are usable on desktop only (form creation and text templates).

+Main goal is a distribution of mobile devices to the whole staff or at least key positions and workspaces.
+After all, administration can not demand going digital without providing a decent infrastructure.
+Scanning devices are optional but all scanning could be achieved with inbuilt cameras as well.

+For technical details see [prerequisites](#prerequisites).

+## What it is not
+Beside a few architectural decisions the app is not a preset quality management system.
+You're still in control of your contents.
+Define your processes, documents and responsibilities for yourself.
+The application is solely supposed to help you with a structured flow and semiautomated fulfilment of regulatory issues. *Permissions showed within the below flowcharts resemble the non-binding recommended default settings.*

+The application does not replace an ERP system.
+Procurement data is solely accessible within the application based on its own database.
+This is a concious decision against overwhelming ERP product databases that are not maintainable in reality and more often than not require a proprietary interface.
+The products database is supposed to be populated with vendors pricelists and sanitized from any unimportant data on a regular basis.

+Orders can be deleted by administrative users and requesting unit members at any time and will be deleted by default after a set timespan once being delivered.
+This module is for operational communication only, not for persistent documentation purpose.

 ## Intended regulatory goals
 Beside the apps architecture you will still have to set up your quality management system.
 Most of the regulatory issues are supposed to be fulfilled by forms.
 This way you ensure a proper version control and approval as well as a fulfillment check within the [audit-module](#tools).

 Application support legend:
-* yes: The applications functionality supports all of the chapters requirements
+* yes: the applications functionality supports all of the chapters requirements
-* partial: The application provides functions to comply to parts of the chapters requirements
+* partial: the application provides functions to comply to parts of the chapters requirements
-* structural: Fulfillment is achievable through respective documents
+* structural: fulfillment is achievable through respective documents

 | Regulatory requirement | Application support | Method | Reference |
 | ---- | ---- | ---- | ---- |